-In this tutorial, we will show you how to install and configure of Nikto web scanner on your Ubuntu server.
+In this tutorial, we will show you how to install the Nikto web scanner on Ubuntu.
 For those of you who didn’t know, Nikto Web-scanner is an open-source web-server scanner that can be used to scan the web-servers for malicious programs and files.
 Nikto can be used to scan the outdated versions of programs too.
 Nikto will provide us a quick and easy scan to find out the dangerous files and programs in the server, At the end of the scan result in a log file.

 Install Nikto Web Scanner on Ubuntu

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 sudo apt update sudo apt upgrade sudo apt install wget unzip libnet-ssleay-perl libwhisker2-perl openssl

 Step 2.
 Installing Nikto Web Scanner on Ubuntu system.